context-space/context-space/web/content/blogs/Beyond-Integrations.md

 * **Immediate Value**: Production-ready, plug-and-play integrations
 * **Security First**: JWT auth + Vault + scoped access
-* **Observability**: Metrics, logs, tracing out of the box
+* **Observability**: Metrics, logs, and tracing out of the box
-* **Developer-Friendly**: Clean API, docs, examples
+* **Developer-Friendly**: Clean API with docs and examples

-You don’t need to reinvent context infrastructure.
-We’ve done it for you.
+You don’t need to reinvent context infrastructure yourself.
+We’ve done the hard part for you.

-Join the movement.
-Build better memory.
-Build better AI.
+Join the movement to build better memory and better AI.

 👉 [GitHub Repo](https://github.com/context-space/context-space)